giswqs/geebook/chapters/01_introduction.md

 Choosing an account for the Earth Engine Notebook Client.
 ```

 An authentication code will be generated and displayed on the page.
 Copy the authorization code and paste it into the notebook cell asking for the verification code.
-Press Enter and the `Successfully saved authorization token` message will appear beneath the authorization code you entered.
+Press **Enter** and the `Successfully saved authorization token` message should appear beneath the authorization code you entered.

 ```{figure} images/ch01_auth_code.jpg
 ---